-The ongoing uplift in the number of IDNOs is indicative of effective competition in the industry.
+The ongoing uplift in the number of IDNOs and increases in the number of Suppliers are indicative of effective competition in the industry.
 This should be encouraged through changes that support the industry’s overall ability to sustain this work, but rather than being equipped to adapt to this development, the current state of billing continues to impair efficiency for some Suppliers.